bahsim/idgl-dev-system/02-anatomy-of-a-spec.md

 ## 1. Introduction: The Blueprint for Generation

-This document provides the formal specification for authoring a high-quality Spec.
+This document provides a conceptual guide for authoring a high-quality Spec.
 The Spec is the engineering blueprint that guides the entire **[Artifact Lifecycle](./03-the-artifact-lifecycle.md)**.
 Its quality is the single greatest predictor of the quality of the final Digital Product.

+It is crucial to understand that the "anatomy" described here is a **flexible conceptual model, not a rigid template.** The practitioner's goal is to capture their intent with clarity.
+The structure of the `Spec` should serve that goal.
+For simple tasks, the `Spec` might be a brief, declarative list of criteria.
+For complex tasks, it may evolve into a detailed, procedural guide.

 A professional Spec is designed for two audiences: the human expert who must validate the output, and the AI that must generate it.
 It achieves this by being a direct reflection of the author's clarity and intent.